The ad hoc Committee reported its findings to the May 29 Programs and Services Committee of the Upper Moreland School Board.

-While Milrod first introduced the idea of an activity fee, earlier this school year, the committee’s fee structure is a departure from Milrod’s original proposal.
+While Milrod the idea of an activity fee, earlier this school year, the committee’s fee structure is a departure from Milrod’s original proposal.

 Later in the meeting, Wenik said the ad hoc committee ultimately found that the original Activity Fee structure would not be enough in sustaining all the co-curricular activities next and future years.

 “Other communities are cutting arts and sports programs,” Wenik said.
 “What we’re saying is we don’t want to do that.
 What can we do to keep these available for the kids?”